Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 278.  ### Question278
 Who must be present at the Daily Scrum meeting?

-- [ ] Anyone who wants to attend
+- [ ] Anyone who wants to attend.
-- [ ] No one is required, anyone who wishes to attend is welcome
+- [ ] No one is required, anyone who wishes to attend is welcome.
-- [x] The Development Team
+- [x] The Development Team.
-- [ ] The entire Scrum Team
+- [ ] The entire Scrum Team.
-- [ ] The Scrum Master and the Development Team
+- [ ] The Scrum Master and the Development Team.

 _[⬆ Back to Top](#table-of-contents)_